AKotov-dev/MgaRemix-Tools/README.md

 **Additional recommendations:**

-After the installation and final configuration of the guest OS, you can optimize and clean up the system: clean up unnecessary packages and cores using the program 'SCleaner', remove the packages `iptables, msec, shorewall-core, mgaonline, mageiawelcome` so as not to have problems with the connection and not load the system at the first start.
+After the installation and final configuration of the guest OS, you can optimize and clean up the system: clean up unnecessary packages and cores using the program [SnappyCleaner](https://github.com/AKotov-dev/SnappyCleaner), remove the packages `iptables, msec, shorewall-core, mgaonline, mageiawelcome` so as not to have problems with the connection and not load the system at the first start.

 To reduce the size of the final `distrib.sqfs` in the guest OS, you need to run the command from root: `compact` (we ignore the message about the lack of disk space)